PETA Responds To Karl Lagerfeld Death With 'Gobsmacking' Tribute To 'Old Nemesis'

 A spokesperson for PETA confirmed that the comment was from the group’s founder, animal rights activist Ingrid Newkirk.

-The same comment was sent out to journalists, and beauty columnist Sali Hughes took to Twitter to say she thought the email was “gobsmacking”.
+The same comment was sent out to journalists and beauty columnist Sali Hughes took to Twitter to say she thought the message was “gobsmacking”.

 PETA has criticised Lagerfeld in the past for using fur in his fashion lines at Fendi and Chanel, pushing the designer to defend his position in interviews.